adnanmalikinfo/Phone-Email-Scraper/README.md

 # Phone-Email-Scraper
+Currently under Development!
 A simple script to retrieve phone number and email addresses from a target site or file.
-This script will work only for Pakistan phone numbers but soon, I will add other countries patterns too
+This script will work only for Pakistan phone numbers but soon, I will add other countries patterns too.

-Currently under Development!